 The Warwickshire County Council Councillors’ Grant Fund is aimed at community and voluntary organisations.
-The Fund provides Warwickshire County Councillors with a small pot of funding to support small-scale projects within their area that support the following outcomes:
+The Fund provides each of WCC’s 57 Councillors with a pot of £6000 to support small-scale projects within their division that support the following outcomes:

 - Warwickshire’s communities and individuals are supported to be safe, healthy and independent; and,